 - Coat the balls with batter by dredging each ball in flour, then beaten egg, and finally breadcrumbs, shaking off the excess after each dredge.

-- Add oil to skillet a couple inches deep and heat to 350 degrees.
+- Add a couple inches of oil to a large skillet and heat to 350 degrees.

 - Fry for about 4 minutes or until golden brown, working in batches if needed.